Skip to content

 # todos[i] == new_todos[i] for all i except 0

-from pret.state import subscribe
+from pret.store import create_store, subscribe

 {